Land of the Lustrous

 Land of the Lustrous (宝石の国, Hōseki no Kuni) is a Japanese manga series written and illustrated by Haruko Ichikawa.
-It was published by Kodansha in Monthly Afternoon magazine from October 2012 to April 2024, with its chapters collected in thirteen tankōbon volumes.
+It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from October 2012 to April 2024, with its chapters collected in thirteen tankōbon volumes.
 Set in a world inhabited by Lustrous—immortal humanoid lifeforms who are the embodiments of gemstones—it chronicles their efforts to find the place where they belong while fighting to defend themselves against the celestial humanoid race known as the Lunarians.
-A 3D anime television series adaptation by Orange aired between October and December 2017.
+An anime television series adaptation by Orange aired between October and December 2017.

 Synopsis

 Land of the Lustrous is set in a far, distant future where the Earth had been struck six times by meteorites, ravaging it in the process.
 All of the remaining land was reduced to a single coast, and nearly all life was destroyed.
 Over vast periods, a new race of sentient lifeforms emerged: immortal humanoids embodied by gemstones known as the Lustrous.
 Phosphophyllite (Phos) is weak (with one of the lowest hardnesses) and considered useless by their peers since they are too brittle to fight.
 Phos asks their aloof but wise colleague Cinnabar for help after they receive an assignment to create a natural history encyclopedia, thus beginning their friendship and personal growth.
 Meanwhile, the twenty-eight Lustrous led by their master, Kongo, are fighting to defend themselves against a celestial humanoid race called the Lunarians (Moon people), who inhabit the Moon and invade Earth every few days to take advantage of their luxury value while seeking to harvest the Lustrous' bodies for decorations.